1 Day Moment in Monaco

 Lunch - Le Petit Bar Monaco

-A quick four minute walk around the palace plaza and down Rue Basse will bring you to Le Petit Bar Monaco.
+A quick 4 minute walk around the palace plaza and down Rue Basse will bring you to Le Petit Bar Monaco.
 This unassuming French bistro serving decidedly homemade food was unexpectedly the best meal we had during our entire trip around Paris, Nice, and Monaco.
-With carefully plated meals reminiscent of fine dining, the fresh and seasonal produce is combined in an ever-changing menu drawn from chef Alain’s inspiration.
+With carefully plated meals reminiscent of fine dining, fresh and seasonal produce is combined in an ever-changing menu drawn from chef Alain’s inspiration.

 Adding to this small epicurean haunt’s charm, you’ll read the available dishes for the day off a handwritten chalkboard menu steeped in regional specialties.
 John Contente is the host who waited upon us, and we were extremely pleased by his charming demeanor and attention to detail.
-My mother was concerned that her pork filet was undercooked—although I’m of the opinion the pork she serves is overcooked—and he graciously heard our concerns and put the plate back in the oven without a second thought.
+My mother was concerned her pork filet was undercooked—although I’m of the opinion the pork she serves is overcooked—and he graciously heard our concerns and put the plate back in the oven without a second thought.

 Her dish was described as pork filet mignon and gorgonzola fondue with mashed potatoes while I enjoyed cereal grain risotto topped with a grilled octopus tentacle — both of our dishes were divine and reflected the absolute artistry of the chef!
 If you’re visiting Monte Carlo, Le Petit Bar Monaco is the #1 restaurant you can’t miss.